 Unlike the phospholipids and fats discussed earlier, steroids have a ring structure.
 Although they do not resemble other lipids, they are grouped with them because they are also hydrophobic.
 All steroids have four, linked carbon rings and several of them, like cholesterol, have a short tail.

 Cholesterol is a steroid.
 Cholesterol is mainly synthesized in the liver and is the precursor of many steroid hormones, such as testosterone and estradiol.
 It is also the precursor of vitamins E and K. Cholesterol is the precursor of bile salts, which help in the breakdown of fats and their subsequent absorption by cells.
 Although cholesterol is often spoken of in negative terms, it is necessary for the proper functioning of the body.
 It is a key component of the plasma membranes of animal cells.

 Waxes are made up of a hydrocarbon chain with an alcohol (–OH) group and a fatty acid.
 Examples of animal waxes include beeswax and lanolin.
 Plants also have waxes, such as the coating on their leaves, that helps prevent them from drying out.

-For an additional perspective on lipids, explore “Biomolecules: The Lipids” through this interactive animation.
+For an additional perspective on lipids, watch this video about types of fat.

 Proteins are one of the most abundant organic molecules in living systems and have the most diverse range of functions of all macromolecules.
 Proteins may be structural, regulatory, contractile, or protective; they may serve in transport, storage, or membranes; or they may be toxins or enzymes.
 Each cell in a living system may contain thousands of different proteins, each with a unique function.
 Their structures, like their functions, vary greatly.
 They are all, however, polymers of amino acids, arranged in a linear sequence.